kevinxyc1/inventify/README.md

 ## 3. Future work

+- Check for duplicated names when creating a new item
 - Add features for creating warehouses and assigning items to different locations
 - Improve frontend styling
 - Allow storing images with generated thumbnails